dbcook/cave-servo/servo_controller/design_docs/MaxPCB4_DB15_pinout.md

 *  Pins 9 and 10 are used for RX1 and TX1 (Teensy serial port 1)
 *  Pin 13 (Teensy D2) will receive the FIX output from the GPS, providing a GPS-lock indication.

-The Adafruit ultimate also provide a PPS signal which could be hooked up to the PPS network to provide an accurate 1 pps to the Teensy.
-However, according to the OnStep documentation, the Teensy has a very good internal clock already and we don't need the PPS.

-The GPS also has a VBAT input for an external backup battery, but there's already a CR1220 coin cell holder on the GPS module, so we don't need that.

-The GPS ENA signal is not needed except for ultra low power mode, so we won't hook up that either.
+The GPS FIX indicator will come in handy.
+OnStepX currently has a 2-minute fixed delay before declaring the GPS OK.
+That is way too long if the GPS has good ephemeris and is near the last known location, and likely not long enough if there's no backup battery or it has trouble acquiring enough satellites.

 Thus there will be total of 5 wires going to the GPS module from the DB15: +5V, GND, TX, RX and FIX

+### GPS Signals Not Used

+*   PPS: MaxPCB4 does not support external PPS.

+*   VBAT: Not needed, we're using the GPS module's onboard coin cell holder

+*   ENA: Only needed for ultra low power mode.
+We have plenty of power.

 ## References

-[Pulse GPS active antenna datasheet]( https://www.mouser.com/datasheet/2/447/GPSGBXXXX-2903608.pdf ) [Adafruit Ultimate GPS Module](https://www.adafruit.com/product/746)
+[Pulse GPS active antenna datasheet]( https://www.mouser.com/datasheet/2/447/GPSGBXXXX-2903608.pdf )

+[Adafruit Ultimate GPS Module](https://www.adafruit.com/product/746)